svmgarg/portfolio/README.md

 Your app is ready to be deployed!

 ### `npm run build` fails to minify
-Build the app and it will deploy it to githu pages
+Build the app and it will deploy it to github pages

 Currently Deployed on - https://svmgarg.github.io/portfolio/